 goats makes these miniature goats easier to handle and cheaper to feed.
 They also require less space.

-their milk production today.
-While initially bred for their meat, pygmy goats also are known for providing their
+today.
+While initially bred for their meat, pygmy goats also are known for providing their families with an

-different body types, pygmy goats and dwarf goats are known for being different colors.
-There are only three
+pygmy goats and dwarf goats are known for being different colors.
+There are only three primary colors (black,

 The wonderful thing about your decision between pygmy and dwarf goats is that you can’t choose

 wrong!
 Both breeds make adorable, affectionate, and fun pets.
 Additional information on African pygmy goats